marcjrayner/composition_quiz/polymorphism_composition_quiz.md

     * Cronenburg Morty
     * Fascist Morty
     * Morty Smith (C-132)

-Each Morty is a Morty, but it has different characteristics
+Each Morty is a Morty from a multiverse of near infinite different Morty's, each has different characteristics as every possibile outcome has played out in the multiverse.
+Each different Morty class can be treated as though it were of type Morty (the parent or interface used to provide the common functionality across all child Morty's)

 # Composition

 6. What do we mean by 'composition' in reference to object-oriented programming?
-Compsition means having instances small classes each doing their own particular specific job, then having instances of larger more complex classes being composed of or built up of these smaller objects
+Composition means having instances small classes each doing their own particular specific job, then having instances of larger more complex classes being composed of or built up of these smaller objects

 7. When would you use composition?
 Provide a simple example in Java.